Baby Poop Colors Explained: What's Normal and When to Worry

 • Persistent red stool

-• Stool changes with poor feeding or dehydration signs
+• Stool changes along with signs of dehydration or poor feeding

 Why Tracking Poop Color Over Time Can Be Helpful

-Tracking stool color and frequency over time helps parents see patterns rather than isolated changes.
-When combined with feeding and wet diaper information, this can provide helpful context if questions arise.
+Tracking stool color and frequency over time helps parents notice trends rather than isolated changes.
+When combined with feeding and wet diaper tracking, this context can be especially useful if questions come up during checkups.

-Apps like Noora Baby can help parents identify diaper patterns in urine and stool, regardless of whether a baby is breastfed or formula fed.
+Apps like Noora Baby help parents identify diaper patterns in urine and stool, whether a baby is breastfed, formula-fed, or combination-fed.

 Takeaway

 Baby poop comes in a wide range of colors, many of which are normal.
-Feeding type, digestion, and age all influence what parents see in the diaper.
-Focusing on patterns over time, rather than single diapers, can reduce anxiety and support informed decisions during the early months.
+Feeding type, digestion, and age all influence what shows up in the diaper.
+Paying attention to patterns over time, rather than individual diapers, helps reduce anxiety and supports informed decisions during the early months.

 Frequently Asked Questions About Baby Poop Colors